How To Keep Your Pregnancy a Secret in the First Trimester - Baby Chick

 6. Say You’re the Designated Driver

 Maybe you don’t want to spend money on an Uber ride or a taxi.
-What??
-That’s being responsible!
+Most people will not question a designated driver.

-7. Say You Have to Work Later That Day or Early the Following Day
+7. Say You Have Work Later or Early the Next Day

 People will understand if you don’t want to go to work drunk or hungover.